Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 **Decision:** Use gemini-embedding-001 with output_dimensionality=1536.

-**Rationale:** This decision directly addresses AiRA's need for advanced AI infrastructure that balances performance, cost-efficiency, and quality.
+**Rationale:** This decision balances performance, cost-efficiency, and quality.

 - **Quality:** MTEB score of 68.17—empirically equivalent to 3072 dimensions for retrieval tasks.
 - **Efficiency:** 1536 provides ~50% lower storage footprint vs 3072-dim vectors, contributing to a scalable and cost-effective solution.